 Keeping Baby Safe When Swaddling

-Swaddling comes with some potential risks for your little one.
+With this in mind, swaddling comes with some potential risks for your little one.
 If your baby rolls over while swaddled, her face can press against the bed and make it difficult or impossible for her to breathe.
 With her body tucked tightly inside the blanket, she can't move to roll back over on her back, which can cause suffocation.
-Always place your baby on her back to sleep, especially when swaddled.
-Stop swaddling once she starts rolling on her own.
+For your baby's safety, the following is strongly recommended:

 Swaddling can also cause hip dysplasia if you wrap your baby's legs too tightly.
 You can avoid developmental problems in the hip joints by letting your little one's legs bend naturally while swaddling rather than straightening them.
-You want the blanket tight around the top, so it doesn't loosen and cover your baby's face, but the bottom should be loose enough to let her legs move.
+You want the blanket to be snug around the chest, so it doesn't loosen and cover your baby's face, but the bottom should be loose enough to let her legs move.